jenkinsci/winstone/README.md

        --extraLibFolder         = folder for additional jar files to add to Jetty classloader

-       --logThrowingLineNo      = show the line no that logged the message (slow).
+       --logfile                = redirect log messages to this file --logThrowingLineNo      = show the line no that logged the message (slow).
 Default is false --logThrowingThread      = show the thread that logged the message.
 Default is false --debug                  = set the level of debug msgs (1-9).
 Default is 5 (INFO level)